zzamboni/zzamboni.org/content/post/2017-10-21-just-enough-lua-to-be-productive-in-hammerspoon-part1/index.md

 Going back to our example, we can also learn the following:

--   The [`pairs`](https://www.lua.org/manual/5.3/manual.html#pdf-pairs) function, which loops over a table.
+-   The [`pairs()`](https://www.lua.org/manual/5.3/manual.html#pdf-pairs) function, which loops over a table.
 We will learn more about Lua tables below, but they can be used to represent both regular and associative arrays. `pairs()` treats the `files` variable as an associative array, and returns in each iteration a key/value pair of its contents.

 -   The `_` variable, while not special per se, is used by convention in Lua for "throwaway values".
 In this case we are not interested in the key in each iteration, just the value, so we assign the key to `_`, never to be used again.

--   Our first glimpse into the Lua [`string library`](https://www.lua.org/manual/5.3/manual.html#6.4), and the two ways in which it can be used:
+-   Our first glimpse into the Lua [string library](https://www.lua.org/manual/5.3/manual.html#6.4), and the two ways in which it can be used:
     -   In `file:sub(-4)`, the colon indicates the object-oriented notation (see "Lua dot-vs-colon method access" below).
-This invokes the [`string.sub`](https://www.lua.org/manual/5.3/manual.html#pdf-string.sub) function, automatically passing the `file` variable as its first argument.
+This invokes the [`string.sub()`](https://www.lua.org/manual/5.3/manual.html#pdf-string.sub) function, automatically passing the `file` variable as its first argument.
 This statement is equivalent to `string.sub(file, -4)`.

-    -   In `string.match(file, '/')`, we see the function notation used to call [`string.match`](https://www.lua.org/manual/5.3/manual.html#pdf-string.match).
+    -   In `string.match(file, '/')`, we see the function notation used to call [`string.match()`](https://www.lua.org/manual/5.3/manual.html#pdf-string.match).
 Since the `file` variable is being passed as the first argument, you could rewrite this statement as `file:match('/[.]')`.
 In practice, I've found myself using both notations somewhat exchangeably - feel free to use whichever you find most comfortable.

 ## Dot-vs-colon method access in Lua {#dot-vs-colon-method-access-in-lua}